Jubayed-A/OIBSIP_Unit_Converter/README.md

  <h1 style="display: inline-block; margin: 0; vertical-align: middle;">Unit Converter Application</h1>
 </div>

-Welcome to the TO-DO App project, This is a simple Android application for taking TO_DO, built using the MVVM architecture and Room Database.
-And this app is built for Oaisis Infobyte for Internship Project.
+Welcome to the Unit Converter App project, This is a simple Android application for Convert multiple unit sections, built using the MVVM architecture and Room Database.
+This app is built for Oaisis Infobyte for Internship Project.
 <!--
 **APK: https://github.com/Jubayed-A/Notes-Application-With-MVVM-and-Room-Database/releases/download/v1.0/notes_app.apk**